Trauma and Neurological Services

 We work closely with many school sports teams, treating fractures and dislocations.
-Fractures and dislocations are injuries caused by trauma, strains, and issues that may weaken your bones.
+Injuries caused by trauma, strains, and issues that may weaken your bones such as fractures and dislocations.
 So for fractures or dislocations, they need to be seen by a medical professional.

 Because a stress fracture can take years to develop.
 They are only apparent when the break occurs.
 So the easiest type of fracture to spot is a compound fracture that’s when your broken bone breaks through the skin.
 Treatments for fractures and dislocations may vary according to severity, but they usually include something to hold a broken bone in place while it heals.
 A compound fracture may require surgery.

 Emergency Trauma Care